 Till now you’ve learned the most common mistakes during MMO game development, real world example of failed project, and how to create a plan.
 But how to actually create our game?

 During the planning phase, it’s important to keep stuff concise.
-List all the major key traits and mechanisms of the game that will either make it or break it.
+List all the major key traits and mechanisms of the game.
 Without them, your multiplayer game is just another nameless pack of compiled code that will be forgotten as soon as it’s published.

-To save the money without cutting on quality you should choose Blender for 3D modelling and Unreal Engine 4 (with native networking) or Unity 2019 (with one of many third party solutions).
+To save the money without cutting on quality you should choose Blender for 3D modeling and Unreal Engine 4 (with native networking) or Unity (with one of many third party solutions).